 Homily for twenty sixth Sunday B28 Sep 2018, by Sermons in

 We see the same spirit of jealousy among the apostles in our gospel reading this morning.
-Mark had reported earlier that the apostles were unable to perform exorcism when a man brought his son to them for healing, for the man had said to Jesus, teacher, I brought my son to you, for he has a dumb spirit; and wherever it seizes him, it dashes him down; and he foams and grinds his teeth and becomes rigid; and I asked your disciple to cast it out, and they were not able (Mk.
+Mark had reported earlier that the apostles were unable to perform an exorcism when a man brought his son to them for healing, for the man had said to Jesus, Teacher, I brought my son to you, for he has a dumb spirit; and wherever it seizes him, it dashes him down; and he foams and grinds his teeth and becomes rigid, and I asked your disciple to cast it out, and they were not able (Mk.
 9:17-18).
 The apostles were unable to cast a demon out, but in our gospel passage this morning, they saw a man doing what they were unable to do and so became jealous and tried to stop him.
-But like Moses in our first reading, Jesus simply let the apostles understand that anyone who is not against him is for him.
+But like Moses in our first reading, Jesus let the apostles understand that anyone who is not against him is for him.
 In other words, the man must not be stopped.

-Today in the Church we allow the beautiful gifts of God to tear us apart, we let the gifts that are meant to be collectively used and unite the Church to divide the Church for selfish reasons.
+Today in the Church, we allow the beautiful gifts of God to tear us apart; we let the gifts that are meant to be collectively used and unite the Church to divide the Church for selfish reasons.
 We now display the very gifts we received without pay for sale.

 There are now so many unapproved and private ministries in the Catholic Church, especially in Nigeria.
 Many who felt they have special gifts become arrogant, rebellious, and pulls out of the Church.
 There is no doubt that the work of evangelism is for every Christian; we are all called to preach the gospel of Jesus Christ.
 We all have been gifted differently, and these gifts are meant for the good of the Church.
 The gifts of God are not given to separate you but to unite you to the Church.
 Being gifted is not a call to be rebellious; it is not a call to establish your Church, but a call to be humble and submit to the Church.